RKopinski/RKopinski/README.md

 - 👋 Hi, I’m @RKopinski
-- 👀 I’m interested in many things, including Data Analytics.
+- 👀 I’m interested in many things, including Data Analytics, Marketing, Problem Solving.
 - 🌱 I’m currently learning every day.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all things Markering Analytics.
-- 📫 How to reach me: difficult!
+- 📫 How to reach me: just ping me!

 <!---
 RKopinski/RKopinski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.